 No "free" shipping?

 Here's the secret that you've probably always suspected was true but may not have thought much about when it comes to shipping: “free” is actually never at zero cost.
 Whether FedEx, UPS, Amazon or the U.S. Post Office, none deliver anything at no cost.
-"Free Shipping" is only in the perception of the customer.
+"Free Shipping" is a mirage.
+It only exists in the mind of the customer.

 Peek behind the curtain.

 Reasonable?
-Because huge marketplaces like Amazon routinely offer "free delivery" (if you don't count the membership fee) we have to be able to present a shipping fee that seems reasonable to our customers.
+Because huge marketplaces like Amazon routinely offer "free delivery" (if you don't count the membership fee) a small business has to be able to present a shipping fee that seems reasonable to our customers.
 To do that, we have chosen to have some of the actual shipping cost be shifted to the price of the product.

 Here's how we do it.
 The actual cost for I Have a Bean to ship a four pound box of coffee to a home in Florida is $12.00. (sometimes a few cents more, sometimes a few less) If we're only charging $3 to the customer, where does the extra $9 come from?
 The coffee.
 Essentially we skim $2.25 off what we get for each of the four pounds and combine that with the $3 we collect from you under the label of “Shipping.”
 All of the $12 then goes to the shipping company (UPS / FedEx etc.).
 You only see some of our actual shipping cost in the $3, $5, or $7 shipping fee that we charge.